Information for trainers on how the RCOG maintains quality in postgraduate medical education.

 Annual specialty report

-The RCOG uses the outcome from all of the above sources, combined with deanery annual reports, as evidence for the annual specialty report from O&G to the GMC.
+The RCOG uses the outcome from all of the above sources, combined with LETB/deanery annual reports, as evidence for the Annual Specialty Report to the GMC.
 The RCOG shares the report with all deaneries.
 Through this process, the RCOG aims to triangulate the evidence from the GMC National Training Survey with that obtained from the deanery reports and external assessors’ reports.
 This process of triangulation is particularly helpful in identifying the key themes that will be reflected in the annual specialty report, and helps direct the development of strategies for the future.

 The Training ePortfolio will, in future, provide further evidence of training quality through reviews of Educational Supervisor reports, completion of workplace-based assessments and competency progression.